I practice VDC (Virtual Design and Construction) and I love it! 😃

 1. Enhanced Collaboration

 VDC helps improve communication among everyone on the project – from the owner to the architect to the general contractor.
 I’ve noticed that my project’s designers and engineers have formed closer relationships throughout the process!
-The project team just seem to spend more time talking about more significant issues.
+The project team just seems to spend more time talking about more significant issues.
 Improved coordination between project stakeholders leads to a more efficient and effective construction process overall.

 2. Greater Project Clarity